LogCreative/PlanStormReports/README.md

 This project provides a perspective of looking into the study methods in the hope of being useful for those who want to get some advise based on the analysis.

 You should not use the collected data for commercial use.
 Otherwise, you will violate the regulation of CC-BY-NC-SA license.
-The holder of this repository preserve the right for making this repository private and limit the distribution of this repository for any futher personal use.
+The holder of this repository preserve the right for making this repository private and limit the distribution of this repository for any further personal use.

+> (LC)No.0091
+(LC)No.0092
+(LC)No.0093
+(LC)No.0094
+(LC)No.0095
+(LC)No.0096
+(LC)No.0097
+(LC)No.0098
+(LC)No.0113
+(LC)No.0118